Full body/head scanning capture tips

-- If a scanned person has lush curly hair, it is recommended to remove them in a tail or put under headdress.
+- Hair is difficult for reconstruction, using well textured hat (for example, knitting) is recommended.
+If a scanned person has lush curly hair, it is recommended to remove them in a tail or put under headdress.

 - It is highly recommended to avoid light-absorbing (black), monotonous (without texture/pattern), reflective clothing.
 Materials with distinguishable and irregular patterns are preferred, e.g. knitting, jeans and etc.

 - Remove the glasses if the scanned person wears them.

 Did you find it helpful?